3 Practical Ways to Gain More Social Presence

 If you are already a positive thinker, then start expressing that.
 Take time out of your day to give a genuine compliment, or to praise someone for the work they have done.

 If someone has a dumb idea, don’t criticize it or try to debate them.
-Acknowledge their attempt, praise them for trying, and offer a positive alternative that everyone can buy into.
+Acknowledge their attempt, praise them for trying, and offer a positive alternative or reframe that everyone can buy into.

 3. Start journaling your observations of social dynamics